simmi30/lnd1/docs/recovery.md

       * [Streaming Updates via `SubscribeChannelBackups`.](#streaming-updates-via-subscribechannelbackups)
     * [Recovering Using SCBs](#recovering-using-scbs)

-# Recovering Funds From `lnd` (funds are safu!)
+# Recovering Funds From `broln` (funds are safu!)

-In this document, we'll go over the various built-in mechanisms for recovering funds from `lnd` due to any sort of data loss, or malfunction.
-Coins in `lnd` can exist in one of two pools: on-chain or off-chain.
-On-chain funds are outputs under the control of `lnd` that can be spent immediately, and without any auxiliary data.
+In this document, we'll go over the various built-in mechanisms for recovering funds from `broln` due to any sort of data loss, or malfunction.
+Coins in `broln` can exist in one of two pools: on-chain or off-chain.
+On-chain funds are outputs under the control of `broln` that can be spent immediately, and without any auxiliary data.
 Off-chain funds on the other hand exist within a 2-of-2 multi-sig output typically referred to as a payment channel.
-Depending on the exact nature of operation of a given `lnd` node, one of these pools of funds may be empty.
+Depending on the exact nature of operation of a given `broln` node, one of these pools of funds may be empty.

-Fund recovery for `lnd` will require two pieces of data:
+Fund recovery for `broln` will require two pieces of data:
   1. Your 24-word cipher seed
   2. Your encrypted Static Channel Backup file (or the raw data)